Religion in Sri Lanka

 Temple of the Tooth in Kandy, Sri Lanka.

-Sri Lanka is officially a Buddhist country, while Sri Lankans practice a variety of religions.
-As of the 2012 census, 70.2% of Sri Lankans were Buddhists, 12.6% were Hindus, 9.7% were Muslims (mainly Sunni), 7.4% were Christians (mostly Catholics).
-Buddhism is declared as the State religion of Sri Lanka and has been given special privileges in the Sri Lankan constitution such as the government is bound for protection and fostering of Buddhist Dharma throughout the nation.
-However, the constitution also provides for freedom of religion and right to equality among all its citizens.
-In 2008 Sri Lanka was the third most religious country in the world according to a Gallup poll, with 99% of Sri Lankans saying religion is an important part of their daily life.
+Sri Lanka is officially a Buddhist country, however Sri Lankans practice a variety of religions.
+As of the 2024 census, 69.8% of Sri Lankans were Buddhists (mostly Theravada), 12.6% were Hindus, 10.7% were Muslims (mainly Sunni), 7.6% were Christians (mostly Catholics).
+Buddhism is declared as the state religion of Sri Lanka and receives special privileges in the Sri Lankan constitution, such as mandatory protection and nationwide propagation by the government.
+However, the constitution also provides for freedom of religion and the right to equality among citizens.
+In 2008, a Gallup poll ranked Sri Lanka the third most religious country in the world with 99% of Sri Lankans saying that religion was an important part of their daily life.

 Distribution of religious groups

 The census 2001 covered 18 districts only.
 The district percentages shown are from 2001 census except where the numbers are italic, which are from 1981 census.
 Population movements have occurred after 1981, and accurate statistics did not exist for districts which were not covered in 2001 census until the 2011 census.